 No products in the cart.

+Taking a look at the revolution of smartphones smartphone stands seem to be a no brainer to have one.
+The convenience of having a stand for your phone is optimal.
 It’s probably fair to say that there’s only so much you can do with the design for a smartphone stand.
 But that doesn’t stop some from being great and some from being awful.
 Here we put style and substance on an equal footing.
 Let’s look at just a few of the different types of stand you can get for your smartphone.

 Popsockets have taken the smartphone stand world by storm recently.
 It feels like a million different designs including the ability to upload your own design, and a very simple concept.
 Yet less than $10 will get you what turns out to be a very useful sort-of-stand.
 We say sort of, because the Popsocket isn’t a stand as you’d expect in the normal sense.
 It’s actually more of a stick on grip for you to hold your phone for extended periods by attaching to the rear of the phone/tablet using a special material.
 It makes it much more comfortable for the user.

 We include the Popsocket here, though, because an adapter is available which does turn it into a genuine smartphone stand.
 The adapter, it must be said, does use a single-use adhesive to fix it semi-permanently to wherever you want to put it.
 But it is very useful for a wall or in the car, where it can be left.
 You just clip the Popsocket into it when needed.
 It’s stylish, and it’s fun, and it’s also not going to bust the bank.